jedireza/drywall/README.md

 Obtaining API Keys
 ------------------

-If you want to use any of the APIs or OAuth authentication methods, you will need to obtain appropriate credentials: Client ID, Client Secret, API Key, or Username & Password.
-You will need to go through each provider to generate new credentials.

-:pushpin: You could support all 4 authentication methods by setting up OAuth keys, but you don't have to.
-If you would only like to have **Facebook sign-in** and **Local sign-in** with email and password, in **config.js** just add the credentials you need - i.e. in this case Facebook credentials.
+:pushpin: If you want to use any of the APIs or OAuth authentication methods, you will need to obtain appropriate credentials.
+You could support all 4 authentication methods by setting up the appropriate OAuth keys in `config.js` but you don't have to.
+If you would only like to have **Facebook sign-in** and **Local sign-in** with email and password, then just add Facebook credentials.

 <img src="http://images.google.com/intl/en_ALL/images/srpr/logo6w.png" width="200">
 - Visit [Google Cloud Console](https://cloud.google.com/console/project)